Dwarfobserver/AggregatesToTuples/README.md

 [![Build Status](https://travis-ci.org/Dwarfobserver/AggregatesToTuples.svg?branch=master)](https://travis-ci.org/Dwarfobserver/AggregatesToTuples)

-This is a personal project in C++17 which enable to treat aggregate (or record) types as tuples.
+This is a personal project in partial C++17 which enable to treat aggregate (or record) types as tuples.
+It works for MSVC, Clang and GCC.
 It has been inspired by this nice article : https://playfulprogramming.blogspot.ca/2016/12/serializing-structs-with-c17-structured.html

 Using tuples instead of aggregates can allow many functional programming algorithms and automatic